-The chief executive may delay commissioning any reports that involve significant cost or are beyond the scope of the community board that made the request.
-In such cases the chief executive will discuss options for meeting the request with the respective Chairperson and/or report back to the subsequent meeting with an estimate of the cost involved and seek a direction on whether the report should still be prepared.
+The chief executive may delay commissioning any reports that involve significant cost or are beyond the scope of the committee that made the request.
+In such cases the chief executive will discuss options for meeting the request with the respective Chairperson and report back to a subsequent meeting with an estimate of the cost involved and seek direction on whether the report should still be prepared.

-If a member makes a direct request to a chief executive that a report is prepared the chief executive may refuse.
-In such cases an explanation must be provided to the member.
+If a member makes a direct request to a chief executive asking that a report is prepared the chief executive may refuse.
+In such cases an explanation should be provided to the member.